The following are additional tools and resources that are maintained by the TCP Unit:

 |Traffic Control Cost Estimator Tool (Updated - April, 2013) |

-Used to make cost estimates for TCP designs.
+Used to make cost estimates for Traffic Control Plan designs.
 This tool is explained in detail in Chapter 6 of the Traffic Control Plans Design Manual.

 |Transportation Management Plans |